mcorne/roman-de-renart/documentation/how-to-translate-verses.md

 3. Add and translate the words of those verses to "word.csv" automatically
 --------------------------------------------------------------------------

-- in the "application" directory, run the command line: translate -a
+In the "application" directory, run the command line: translate -a

 Note: the option "-a" is equivalent to the options "-w -t".